vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 Hans T. Bakker & Harunaga Isaacson

-daṇd

-. a . . .
+daṇḍa . . .
 However, the letter c  seems to be an exception to this.
 The c  in line 3

 has been incised with a head line.